 The process of restoring your firearm rights can take as little as a month or as long as 6 months, depending on how much work has to be done to collect the supporting documentation.
 The length of time can also be dependant on how busy the individual court is that ordered the original prohibition of your firearms.
 Keep in mind, each case will vary.

 The process to restore the right to own firearms is extremely complex with rules, exceptions to rules, and exceptions to the exceptions.
-Untangling this into a viable case is not easy, and requires an experienced criminal defense attorney in order to correctly navigate the process.
+Untangling this into a viable case is not easy, and requires an experienced Everett firearms rights restoration attorney in order to correctly navigate the process.

 Individual counties and states have their own set of jurisdiction that guides their process for restoring firearm rights, and an attorney will be able to get the paperwork together to successfully petition the court.

-To discuss the specifics of how to get your firearm rights restored, get in touch with our team.
+To discuss the specifics of how to get your firearm rights restored, get in touch with Russell & Hill, PLLC.
 We can look into your unique situation to figure out the most effective and efficient way to get your firearm rights back.